tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 **Customer meeting debrief and sprint planning:**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo
+**Attendance:** He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

+**Minutes:**

 We discussed how the customer meeting went and how it affected the game.
 In the meeting the customer said they were happy with the idea of doing an interactive game like Minecraft in a dungeon themed setting.
 We presented a broad overview of the game so there was plenty to look into as potential final ideas, meaning the customer still has plenty of choice in how the game will look and feel.
 One important part was clarification of cross platform relating to Windows, Linux and MacOS instead of referring to mobile.
 So, our focus will be ensuring the game runs on those operating systems with android as a potential bonus.